meghendra6/sonomemo/README.md

 3) Authorize and sync
 - Launch MemoLog
 - Press `Ctrl+G`
-- Open the URL shown in the popup, enter the code, and approve access
+- Open the URL shown in the popup and approve access
+- The browser will redirect to localhost and MemoLog will finish the login

 What syncs
 - Tasks: Markdown checkboxes are synced to Google Tasks.